pmean/build-website/text/05/SeventeenYears.md

     Patient-Centered Systems.
 Stuttgart, Germany: Schattauer;
     2000:65-70.

-I don\'t have access to this article, but one publication that I do have provides a bit more detail about this statistic.
+I don't have access to this article, but one publication that I do have provides a bit more detail about this statistic.

 > *There has been increasing concern in the last few years about the